doughtnerd/POD/README.md

 In the above code two main things are happening:

-1. We are taking our data that we performed operations on and writing it to a new sheet in a new workbook with the ExcelWriter method <code>public static \<T extends ExcelRowObject> Workbook writeNewSheetToNewWorkbook(String workbookType, String sheetName, List<String> headers, List\<T> data)</code>
+1. We are taking our data that we performed operations on and writing it to a new sheet in a new workbook with the ExcelWriter method <code>public static \<T extends ExcelRowObject> Workbook writeNewSheetToNewWorkbook(ExcelFileType workbookType, String sheetName, List<String> headers, List\<T> data)</code>
 2. We then save the Workbook object that is returned by that method to a file using thie <code>public static void writeWorkbookToFile(Workbook workbook, String path)</code>

 Take a look at the method header in step 1 above.
 Well that's interesting isn't it?
 "What's an ExcelRowObject??", you might ask.
 "Why can't I just cram some random list of data into the **writeNewSheetToWorkbook** method???